mdbromhal/Canvas-Notion-Integration/README.md

 5. Copy the database_id and put it into the python script

+# Step 3.5: Link your Notion Integration to this Database
+1. In the fullscreen of your Notion database, click the 3 dots (...) at the top right of the screen
+2. Scroll down to "Connections" and click "Connect to"
+3. Choose your integration that you made in Step 2 (you may have to search for it)

 # Step 4: University's Canvas URL
 1. Go to your Canvas website (Dashboard works)
 2. Copy what's after "https://", which should be something like "university.instructure.com"